top of page

 This led to a match at the Royal Rumble later in the month, in which Edge defeated Michaels.

 Nonessential which-clauses can be ambiguous, capable of having a wider scope than any other relative clause.
-For example, in this sentence at which-clause marks the boundary between the event in the first clause and the summative description of the results of that event
+For example, in this sentence at which-clause marks the boundary between the event in the first clause and the summative description of the results of that event:

 Again, it’d help to analyze this sentence as consisting of two separate clauses, with the second clause standing somewhat in apposition, or parallel, to the preceding one.
 The first clause situates us at a very specific moment in history, introducing the general conclusion of the event described, then listing the particulars of the event.

 The supplemental and particularizing nature of the second clause requires echoing-type discourse linking.
-In fact, the connective at which time here very much resembles a conjunctive adverb used as a discourse connective between two independent clauses.
+In fact, the connective at which time here very much resembles a conjunctive adverb used as a discourse connective between two independent clauses:

 Another option is … at which point: